Skip to main content

 FAQ

-A percentage rollout exposes a feature to a fraction of users — say 10% — so you can watch for problems before ramping up.
-If something breaks, you roll back instantly without a deploy.
-Gradual rollouts make releases far safer.
+A percentage rollout exposes a feature to a fraction of users — for example 10% — so you can watch for problems before expanding.
+If something breaks, disable the flag immediately without a redeploy.
+The generated configs use this strategy exclusively.